barracudanetworks/cloud-reference-architectures/Quickstart-Azure-CGF-HA/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

+ Click here to view how to deploy to Azure.
+And click here to view the visualization chart.

 ### Azure CLI

 To deploy via Azure Cloud Shell you can connect via the Azure Portal or directly to [https://shell.azure.com/](https://shell.azure.com/).